Scapist1/KnightsTour/README.md

 Pseudocode - Knights Tour Problem Solver

-Precompute
+Precompute:

 1. Run precomputation to make a list of every possible move from each square on the board

-Initialization
+Initialization:

 2. Insert board
 3. Initialize all its squares as unvisited
 4. Set starting position = 0;0

 Run Knights Tour finder:

 5. Try each of the 8 moves
 6. Compoute new X & Y positions
 7. Check if new square is valid and unvisited